-We are a gospel proclamation ministry!
+We proclaim the gospel of Jesus Christ!
 We believe in the importance of personal evangelism.
-Outreach is the absolutely necessary means of a diligent gospel witness and of cross-cultural evangelism in Christ alone.
+Outreach is an absolutely necessary means of a diligent gospel witness and cross-cultural evangelism in Christ alone.

 We are church planters!
 We seek to establish indigenous, autonomous, self-supporting, Christ-centered churches founded on and committed to Scripture alone as the course for fulfilling the Great Commission.

 We are disciple-makers!
-Intentional and theologically rich discipleship with practical ministry experience is our primary method to train up national pastors and nurture regenerate baptized members of the local church to biblical Christian maturity by grace alone.
+Intentional theologically-rich discipleship with an emphasis on practical ministry training is our primary method to prepare national leadership and nurture baptized members of body Christ to biblical maturity by grace alone.

 Our Mission Field

-- Taiwan ranks as the top 10 most densely populated countries worldwide.
+- Taiwan ranks in the top 10 most densely populated counteries world-wide

-- Taiwan is about 1/20th the size of Texas with nearly the same number of people.
+- Taiwan is about 1/20 the size of Texas with nearly the same number of poeple

 In God's sovereignty, I was born into a Christian home.
 My Christian education exposed me to the gospel at an early age.
 Through the teaching of God's Word in a Christian school context, I learned of my dire need for Jesus Christ as my personal Savior.